Dioxin affair: Political scandal

 Public concern about the quality of animal food in general became a hot issue in the media.
 This forced the commission to ban certain recycling streams (like frying oil) from entering the food chain in order to prevent future contamination.
-Later studies indicated that there was never a serious danger to human health because the contaminated material was largely diluted during the production of the animal feed.
+Later studies indicated that there was never a significant danger to human health because contamination only impacted a small proportion (at most 2%) of the food chain over a limited period.
 Seven million chickens and fifty thousand pigs were slaughtered and discarded.

 Many farms were closed down for months and animal food products were banned from the market.
 During the investigation, questions were raised as to whether the costs for destroying the food and feedstock were necessary, as it seemed obvious that the contaminated food had already passed through the food market during the period from January to May.
 To protect the farmers, the Belgian government promised to compensate them for their losses.
 The crisis also damaged the export of Belgian animal products.
 Many Belgians went shopping for meat and dairy products in foreign countries.
-The total costs of the food crisis are estimated at 25 billion francs, or 625 million Euros.
+The total costs of the food crisis are estimated at 25 billion francs, or 625 million euros.